California Casual Interior - Design Style Guide

 -

-Stick with soft whites, warm beiges, muted blues, and gentle earth tones.
+Stick with soft whites, warm beiges, muted blues and gentle earth tones.
 A splash of terracotta or olive green brings warmth.
-Layer different neutrals for depth, and always let plenty of natural sunlight in.
+Layer different neutrals to add dimension and ensure plenty of natural sunlight flows through the space.

 -

-Linen, cotton, and jute are signature choices.
-Incorporate natural wood, stone, sisal rugs, and ceramics.
-Everyday materials should feel welcoming and touchable, creating a relaxed mood without appearing too precious.
+Linen, cotton and jute are staple selections.
+Include materials like natural wood, stone, sisal rugs and ceramics.
+Everyday materials should feel inviting and touchable, not precious and exclusionary.

 -